SirAlexiner/Warehouse-Management-Systems/README.md

 or the root folder where the application was deployed from.

 WARNING:
-This might cause the program to not load the product or category correctly, The next time it is used.
+This might cause the program to not load the product or category correctly the next time the application is used.